towolf/towolf.github.com/docs/PsychGLImageProcessing/SetCompressedStereoSideBySideParameters.markdown

 ... is called during window setup.

 You can call the function yourself after PsychImaging\('OpenWindow', ...\);
-if you want to use non\-default composition parameters for side\-by\-side stereo presentation.
+if you want to use non-default composition parameters for side-by-side stereo presentation.

-# This is how compressed side\-by\-side stereo works:
+# This is how compressed side-by-side stereo works:

-1. Usercode draws stimuli into the left\-eye and righ\-eye framebuffers at full display resolution.
+1. Usercode draws stimuli into the left-eye and righ-eye framebuffers at full display resolution.

 2. [Screen](/docs/Screen)\('[Flip](/docs/Flip)'\) compresses those stimuli horizontally into the output